rfbatista/rfbatista/README.md

 Here are some ideas to get you started:
 -->
- Hello, my name is Renan, I am software engineer.
-I like to work with networking, operating systems and NLP systems
+- 👋 Hello, my name is Renan
+- 👀 I'm a Software Engineer with experience in Python, NodeJs, GO and C++, and I am open to work with various languages.
+-   🫶🏻 I am particularly interested in systems that use NLP to solve problems.
+- 🌱 I have fundamental knowledge in Machine Learning, mainly in the area of ​​NLP.
+- 🎯 I always seek new knowledge and create a positive environment where I am.
+- 🔥 I am dedicated to achieving the success of the products and projects in which I participate, to guarantee a robust system and satisfied customers.
+- 👩‍💻 You can contact me for any collaberation, questions or software development projects.

 - :construction_worker: Working in Education Journey
-- 📫 To contact me: renfbatista@gmail.com
+- 📫 To contact me: renfbatista@gmail.com / https://www.linkedin.com/in/renanbatista

 Principles for good software
 - [12 factor app](https://12factor.net/)